 - Delayed Submission is available only for a ‘First Article’, as defined in this Publications Requirement document.
 The purpose of Delayed Submission is to encourage AVDC residents to undertake research or clinical investigation projects that may not be able to be completed during the residency program period, because of the nature of the project.

 - A completed Request for Delayed Submission of a Publication form must be submitted at the time that the Credentials Application is submitted.
 The form is available as a link in the 2014 Publications Requirements section of the Information for Registered Trainees web page.
-The Request for Delayed Submission of a Publication form will be redacted by the Executive Secretary, so as to permit anonymous review by the Credentials Committee chair.
+The Request for Delayed Submission of a Publication form will be redacted by the Executive Director, so as to permit anonymous review by the Credentials Committee chair.

 - The maximum time permitted for delayed submission of the article is two years from the July 15 Credentials Application deadline of the original credentials application, except that if a candidate has passed the certification examination, the candidate will be allowed an additional year for a total of 3 years to submit a paper on the same topic or an article on another topic.